AndreasHeger/CGATReport/doc/Roadmap.rst

     add --clean or --force option to sphinxreport-test or build automatically force a new build.
 See also the corresponding sphinx-build options.

-explorer output
-    check output on windows explorer - frames do not appear on Chris' machine.

 optional pdf support
     pdf rendering takes a while and could be post-poned until